Genoese knife: Types of Genoese Knives

 Some specimens of Genoese knives may include more than one of these design elements.
-However, the classification is not so categorical, since each kind of this knife lends itself to variable classification, including there are other ways of grouping and dividing.
+However, classification is not rigidly structured, since each kind of knife lends itself to potentially further variation, providing other ways of categorization.

 Use

 Undoubtedly, these weapons are dangerous and can cause significant harm in a combat encounter (for example, at the Tenth Council of the Most Serene Republic of Genoa, September 9, 1699, an announcement was made on the prohibition of the use of the Genoese knife in the port).

-After the knife was banned, the Genoese tried to hide their weapons in order to circumvent the laws of their City.
+After the knife was banned, the Genoese tried to hide their weapons in order to circumvent the laws of the city.
 Under these prevailing conditions, some elements of the Genoese knife's shape were modified.
-Masters of the Republic of Genoa began to produce a more "sharp knife", which began to be more appreciated by its owners.
-The references to the existence of this kind of Genoese knife and Knife art began to be much more often mentioned in documented and archival sources dating back to the second half of the 12th century.
+Masters of the Republic of Genoa began to produce a more "sharp knife", which began to increase in popularity.
+The references to the existence of this kind of Genoese knife and knife art began to be much more often mentioned in documented and archival sources dating back to the second half of the 12th century.

-Genoa fencing technique contains a huge part of working with the Genoese knife.
+The Genoa fencing technique contains a huge part of working with the Genoese knife.